jerome-trc/biomorph/ATTRIB.md

 The GLDEFS for the Plasma Globule were devised by Realm667 user Robot J.

+The GLDEFS and state machines for the Proximity Mine were devised by MG_Man, Hidon, Theshooter7, Jimmy91, Arachnotron II, and Blzut3.

 The GLDEFS for the Armor Bonus were devised by Realm667 user Infirnex.

 ## Graphics